trustworthy-ml-resources/trustworthy-ml-resources.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: introduction
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Curated resources for newcomers in this field.
+This list is regularly updated by our organizers.
 nav: true
 ---